 Don’t Get Emotional

 Steven Jon Kaplan, Investment Counselor and the blogger behind True Contrarian, said that finding a strategy can help level out the emotional rollercoaster that investment often entails.

 “Out of $1,000, I would recommend putting $500 into a myRA account, which pays [about] 2 percent annually — the U.S. government thrift savings plan ‘G’ fund — and teaches you about compounding interest tax-free,” he said.
 “I would put the other $500 into an E-Trade account, trading only their commission-free funds to understand what investing is about and to learn the emotions of fluctuating assets.”

 Brian from Lazy Man and Money advised a cautious approach.
 “I’d hate for a novice to lose too much money… they might lose interest in investing forever,” he said.
 “For this reason, I’d err on the conservative side.”

 Instead, he recommended that investors consider the Vanguard STAR mutual fund, which has a $1,000 investment minimum.
 “It’s a balanced mix of stocks and bonds, so it should be relatively stable while growing money over the long haul,” he said.
 “Another idea would be to look into the robo-advisors like Betterment or Wealthfront.
 I think these are relatively safe ways to invest.”

 Invest in the Index

 “Keep it simple and low-risk.
-Invest in index funds with a low-fee broker,” said Pauline Paquin of Reach Financial Independence.
+Invest in index funds with a low-fee broker,” said Pauline Paquin, the owner of Reach Financial Independence.
 “Most novice investors make the mistake of exiting trades too early when they start making a profit and keeping losses for too long.
 So, just leave it there, and watch it grow over time.
 Even funds managers have a hard time beating the market.”

 Keep Costs Low